-Article 6(1), (2) and (5)-(6) CPPA.
+231 Article 6(1), (2) and (5)-(6) CPPA.

 An application for a warant must describe (1) the substantial reasons to (prima facie) suspect that one of the listed crimes is planned, being committed or has been committed as well as any supporting materials; (2) the communication-restricting measures as well as their target, scope, objective and effective period; and (3) the place where the measures would be executed and how they would be carried out (Article 6(4) CPPA and Article 4(1) CPPA Enforcement Decree).
-The warrant itself must including on the justification for the request, as well as the communications to be collected (which must be those of the suspect under investigation).
-Such measures may only be taken without a warrant in case of an imminent threat of organised crime or where another serious crime that may directly cause death or serious injury is imminent, and an emergency exists that makes it impossible to go through the regular procedure.
-However, in that case an application for a warrant must be filed immediately after the measure is taken.
-Communication-restricting measures may only be carried out for a maximum period of two months and may only be extended with court approval if the conditions for carrying out the measures continue to be met.
-The extended period may not exceed a total of one year, or three years for certain particularly serious crimes (such as crimes related to insurrection, foreign aggression, national security).
+The warrant itself must specify the measures as well as their target, scope, effective period, place of execution and how they shall be carried out (Article 6(6) CPPA).